PSAN to CASP: The France MiCA Migration Deadline (1 July 2026)

 MiCA CASP authorization and DAC8 tax reporting are separate workstreams (see DAC8 vs MiCA).
 A provider completing the PSAN-to-CASP migration still has to build the DAC8 reporting pipeline independently — obtaining the licence does not satisfy the tax-transparency obligation.
 The two should be project-managed in parallel, because both have 2026 timelines.

-- Per-user aggregation aligned with DAC8 reportable fields
+- Per-user aggregation aligned with DAC8 reportable fields.

+Treat this as support for a counsel-led migration, not a substitute for it.
 See the Wag3s Ledger product page for module details.

 Further reading